bartificer/programming-by-stealth/docs/pbs48.md

 ### Part 1 — Create a `Chicken` Class

-This is very straight forward, it really is just about choosing some emoji really:
+This is very straightforward.
+It really is just about choosing some emoji really:

 ```javascript
 class Chicken extends Animal{